AndrewTFesta/playtime/README.md

 Notes and important documentation I've picked up while working with various libraries on various projects, or even just playing around.

+> Block quotes are directly from a source.

+Normal text is my ramblings.

+Sometimes, multiple lines of code will by inlined rather than as a block because pycharm lets me run inlined (python) code directly from the README.
+And it's runs in the project interpreter!

 # Virtual Environment

 ```